 - a few tablespoons sesame seeds for garnish

-- Cook the soba noodles in salted boiling water for about 8-12 minutes, or until they’re done but still al dente.
+- Cook the soba noodles in unsalted boiling water for about 5-8 minutes, or until they’re done but still al dente.

-- Meanwhile, in a large skillet heat the olive oil.
-Add shiitake mushrooms and cook, stirring occasionally until they begin to wilt down.
-Add garlic, cabbage, half the scallions and soy sauce and cook for another few minutes.
+- Meanwhile, in a large skillet, heat the olive oil.
+Add the shiitake mushrooms and cook, stirring occasionally, until they begin to wilt down.
+Then, add the garlic, cabbage, half the scallions, and soy sauce and cook for another few minutes.
 Add the mirin and cook until everything is soft.
 Remove from heat and set aside to cool for a few minutes.

-- Toss the veggies with the soba noodles, a splash of rice vinegar and the rest of the scallions.
+- When the veggies have cooled, toss them with the soba noodles, a splash of rice vinegar, and the rest of the scallions.

-- Serve at room temp, or chill until ready to serve.
+- Serve at room temperature, or chill until ready to serve.
 Top with sesame seeds.